TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-multi-tile-snapshots.md

 I had to add two new methods to `SpreadsheetCellMap`.
 First, an iterator over all entries visible at the specified snapshot index, and second the ability to add individual entries as if they were part of the snapshot.

-Once gain there's no attempt at optimization.
+Once again there's no attempt at optimization.
 If no changes are applied to a tile, I could reuse the existing tile rather than copying.
 Tiles are immutable once loaded.

 # Spreadsheet Cell Map Iterator